ellamarrero/pbn_project/README.md

 This project was completed by Ella Marrero, with the generous help of skimage documentation, online blogs, and stackexchange to determine best practices for image processing.

-As an example, it takes an image (like that of my family's kittens):
+As an example, it takes an image (like that of my family's kitten):
 <p align="left">
   <img src="https://github.com/ellamarrero/pbn_project/blob/main/data/tig.jpeg" alt="Tig (Original Image)"width="200"/>
 </p>